 No, Financial Aid Application, I do not have 'overseas assets.'
 I am sitting on a lawn chair indoors.

 Speaking truth to verified twitter accounts.

 Histories of things, like: Chicago, Russian literature, millenarianism, the English working class, debt.
-Novels and plays that catch my eye at Paul's or Avol's.
-Rilke, Larkin, Blake, Neruda on the bus.
+Novels and plays that catch my eye at the local used book store.
+Rilke, Larkin, Blake, Neruda, Stevens on CTA.
 Chomsky.
 Marx.
 Zizek. ...Welty?
 I read Dubliners again every year.
 The Lady with the Lapdog is a favorite.
 Several architecture and urban planning blogs.
 I have not read any Dave Eggers.
 Nor have I read any Malcolm Gladwell for that matter.
 Suggestions that are not Dave Eggers or Malcolm Gladwell are welcome!
 Currently reading: The Death and Life of Great American Cities by Jane Jacobs.
 Oh, and of course my brick of a textbook on How To Prevent Death From Massive Trauma During Your Commute.